swhitty/identifiable-macro/README.md

 }
 ```

-A key path must be provided when using multiple associated values:
+A key path to a `Hashable` value must be provided for cases with two or more associated values:

 ```swift
 @Identifiable